- ABMS Certification:

 Davis returned to UVA in 2014 as an assistant professor of medicine.
 Today, he is a pulmonary and critical care physician specializing in caring for patients with sleep disorders, including sleep apnea, narcolepsy, insomnia and parasomnias.
 Additionally, he is involved in the co-management of patients with neuromuscular weakness as it pertains to its effect on sleep and breathing.

 From a research perspective, Davis is interested in the impact sleep apnea has on memory impairment and he is partnering with colleagues in neurology and sleep medicine in a clinical research study investigating this relationship.
-Davis is also actively involved in medical education, currently serving as the program director for the UVA Pulmonary and Critical Care Fellowship program.

 - 2018 Best Bedside Manner Awards, OurHealth Charlottesville and Shenandoah Valley Magazine; Third Place, Pulmonary; First Place, Sleep Medicine